the-fool/unicorn/content/courses/intro.md

 description= "This course is designed to take you from zero programming experience to building your own websites by hand.
 By the end you will be a self-reliant coder with a strong skillset and a readiness to dive deeper into the web!"

 styles= "intro.css"
+track = "Weekend days"

-status= "closed"
+status= "open"

 link= ""

 logo= "web_dev.svg"

-tuition= "350"
+tuition= "280"

-courseSchedule= "Tuesday and Thursday evenings from 6:00pm to 8:30pm"
+courseSchedule= "Saturdays from 9:30am to 1pm"

-courseLength= "4 weeks, 8 sessions total"
+courseLength= "4 weeks total"

-courseType= "Evening / Part-Time"
+courseType= "Weekends / Part-Time"

 [[detailSchedule]]
 name = "Week 1"